Table Of Contents

 Physical Layer

-The physical layer modules (Ieee80211Radio) deal with modelling transmission and reception of frames.
-They model the characteristics of the radio channel, and determine if a frame was received correctly (that is, it did not suffer bit errors due to low signal power or interference in the radio channel).
+The physical layer modules (Ieee80211Radio) deal with modeling transmission and reception of frames.
+They model the characteristics of the radio channel and determine if a frame was received correctly (that is, it did not suffer bit errors due to low signal power or interference in the radio channel).
 Frames received correctly are passed up to the MAC.

 On the physical layer, one can choose from several radios with different levels of detail.
 The various radio types (with the matching transmission medium types in parentheses) are: